zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/android/wiki/going-further/non-vanilla/hacking.md

 **For Impact**

-If we recall, Impact has several installation types.
+Impact has several installation types.
 The table below will explain it.
 | Official Launcher | Forge Mods | Forge + Liteloader | MultiMC Instance | Show Version JSON |
 |---|---|---|---|---|
 | Downloads impact over the Official Launcher (PojavLauncher) | Downloads Impact for [Forge](https://files.minecraftforge.net/) | Downloads Impact for Forge + [Liteloader](https://www.liteloader.com/explore/docs/user:install:forge#mod) ~~(forge 🤝 liteloader)~~ | Downloads Impact for [MultiMc](https://multimc.org/) | Downloads the JSON file only, not all the resources (enable data/wifi when you hit play so that it would download the resources.) |